Glass noodles: China

-In Tibetan cuisine of Tibet Autonomous Region, glass noodles are called phing or fing and are used in soup, pork curry or with mushrooms.
+In Tibetan cuisine, glass noodles are called phing or fing and are used in soup, in pork curry, or with mushrooms.

 Japan

 In Japanese cuisine, they are called harusame (春雨), literally "spring rain".
 Unlike Chinese glass noodles, they are usually made from potato starch.
 They are commonly used to make salads, or as an ingredient in hot pot dishes.
 They are also often used to make Japanese adaptations of Chinese and Korean dishes.
 Shirataki noodles are translucent, traditional Japanese noodles made from the konjac yam and sometimes tofu.